Gen-AI ROI in a Box

 On the demand side, enterprises are running out of patience.
 After 2+ years of POCs that go nowhere, boards and executives expect autonomous workflows—not chatbots.
 Governance mandates (EU AI Act, SOC2 for AI) demand auditable AI.
 And the abandonment numbers are accelerating: firms aren't just pausing AI initiatives, they're scrapping them entirely.

 On the supply side, the technical substrate has matured.
 Model capability is table stakes—differentiation is now about orchestration and governance.
-Graph-RAG delivers ~3.4× accuracy versus vector-only retrieval.
-The MCP ecosystem has standardized 250+ tool connectors.
-And runtime evolution patterns have been proven (AgentEvolver, Beam AI), ready for enterprise deployment.
+Graph-enhanced retrieval has demonstrated up to 3–4× accuracy improvement over vector-only retrieval on multi-hop, relationship-heavy enterprise queries (Microsoft GraphRAG benchmarks; magnitude is benchmark-dependent).
+The MCP ecosystem has standardized 250+ community and vendor tool connectors (as of early 2026; ecosystem expanding).And runtime evolution patterns have been proven (AgentEvolver, Beam AI), ready for enterprise deployment.

 The window for establishing the operational standard is now.
 Enterprises need production AI.
 The building blocks exist.
 What's missing is the system that connects them.